DarenKostov/connect-them-dots/README.md

 Should work on touch screen if the touchscreen outputs left click when pressing

 ## Data
-When the program is closed it will create a `datapoints-{UNIX TIME IN SECONDS}.csv` file.
+When the program is closed it will create a `datapoints-{UNIX TIME IN SECONDS}.csv` file in the folder the program was executed in.

 The file contains information about each successful attempt of connecting 2 dots.